 - Scanning range: 12 × 12 μm2

-- Low Temperature Magnetic Force Microscope (attoMFM Ixs): ultra-compact magnetic force microscope designed particularly for applications at low and ultra low temperature.
+- Low Temperature Magnetic Force Microscope (attoMFM Ixs): Ultra-compact magnetic force microscope designed particularly for applications at low and ultra-low temperatures.
 On the basis of a conventional atomic force microscope, the instrument works by scanning a sample below a fixed magnetic cantilever.
 The magnetic force gradient acting on the tip is then determined by measuring the change in resonance frequency (FM mode) or phase of the cantilever (AM mode) with highest precision using a fiber-based optical interferometer.

-- Low Temperature Atomic Force Microscope (attoAFM Ixs): ultra-compact atomic force microscope designed particularly for applications at low and ultra low temperature.
-The instrument works by scanning a sample below a fixed cantilever while measuring its deflection with the highest precision using a fiber based optical interferometer.
-Combined with the ASC500 SPM controller, both contact and noncontact modes are applicable, making the attoAFM Ixs a powerful tool for topographic measurements, force spectroscopy and other imaging modes.
+- Low Temperature Atomic Force Microscope (attoAFM Ixs): Ultra-compact atomic force microscope designed particularly for applications at low and ultra-low temperatures.
+The instrument works by scanning a sample below a fixed cantilever while measuring its deflection with the highest precision using a fiber-based optical interferometer.
+Combined with the ASC500 SPM controller, both contact and noncontact modes are available, making the attoAFM Ixs a powerful tool for topographic measurements, force spectroscopy and other imaging modes.